Azure-Samples/event-grid-python-public-consume-events/README.md

 urlFragment: event-grid-python-public-consume-events
 ---

 ***DISCLAIMER: The data plane samples in this repo are for azure-eventgrid v1 (1.x).
-For the samples for v2 (2.x and above) please visit [here](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/eventgrid/azure-eventgrid/samples).
-This repo will be archived once the v2 becomes stable.***
+For the samples for v4 (4.x and above) please visit [here](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/eventgrid/azure-eventgrid/samples).
+This repo is archived since v4 has become stable.
+For management plane samples, please visit this [here](https://github.com/Azure-Samples/azure-samples-python-management/tree/master/samples/eventgrid).***

+***DISCLAIMER: If you are looking to migrate from azure-eventgrid v1(1.x) to v4(4.x), we suggest getting started at the [migration guide](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/eventgrid/azure-eventgrid/migration_guide.md).***

 # Microsoft Azure Event Grid Publish/Consume Samples for Python